Tag Archives: video games

 Startopia, NFL Street, Black and Burnout 3: Takedown are just some of the titles that have known the pleasure of having Richard Franke's name in the credits.

-Also tagged Bejewelled Blitz, EA, experience design, game design, interview, Popcap, social gaming, triffids, user experience, zombies Leave a comment
+Posted in Experience Design Also tagged Bejewelled Blitz, EA, game design, interview, Popcap, social gaming, triffids, user experience, zombies Leave a comment

 Why creative people are really really really important